opentoworkprojects/bill/DEPLOY_NOW.md

-# 🚀 Deploy RestoBill AI - Final Steps
+# 🚀 Deploy BillByteKOT AI - Final Steps

 ## ✅ All Changes Complete and Verified